API Reference

 Kameleoon.API.Experiments

-This module provides methods for accessing live experiments.
+This module provides methods to access live experiments.

 This module is only available with Kameleoon Web Experimentation solution.